ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Stacked

-The stacked variant has vertical fields, for deeper fieldsets.
-This will help users to:
+The stacked variant has vertical fields.
+It should be used as a defaultThis layout will help users to:

+- enter data into deeper items
 - scan the page more easily (especially if they have a few items on the page)
-- enter and edit content in the correct fieldset
+- enter and edit content in the correct item
-- remove the correct fieldset
+- remove the correct item

 #### Screen 1: The landing screen.
 The item is numbered (‘Person 1’) and there's a line under it.